 Table 2 - Dietary Intake (Azam, Sarker, and Naz, 2016)

-Mukherjee et al. (2017) are of the view that the abrupt and long-term influence of using arsenic-contaminated water for irrigating paddy soils is the root through which arsenic transmission from water to the soil, and eventually into the food chain.
-This is an alarming situation that needs to be controlled by the people and government, at all levels.
+Mukherjee et al. (2017) believe that arsenic-contaminated water's abrupt and long-term influence on irrigating paddy soils is the root through which arsenic transmits from water to the soil and eventually into the food chain.
+The people and government must control this alarming situation at all levels.
 Bastías and Beldarrain (2016) state that soil arsenic level is usually increased by 1 µg/g per annum due to the constant use of irrigation with arsenic-contaminated water.
-This notion was further supported by Kwon, Nejad, and Jung (2017) who mentioned in their study that irrigation water that is rich with arsenic can increase the levels of arsenic in agricultural soil up to five times.
-Although, the element arsenic is not a crucial element for plants and animals; it plays a vital role for food crops in their growth factor.
-Suriyagoda, Dittert, and Lambers (2018) state in their study that food crops, which are vegetables and cereals become the path through which arsenic makes its way into the food chain.
+This notion was further supported by Kwon, Nejad, and Jung (2017), who mentioned in their study that irrigation water that is rich in arsenic could increase the levels of arsenic in agricultural soil up to five times.
+Although arsenic is not a crucial element for plants and animals, it plays a vital role in food crops' growth factor.
+In their study, Suriyagoda, Dittert, and Lambers (2018) state that food crops, which are vegetables and cereals, become the path through which arsenic enters the food chain.
 However, a key aspect to note here is that for fishes, the phytoplanktons are the cause through which fishes can consume arsenic and make their way to the food chain.
-The author further states that the food crops reflect the levels of arsenic existing in the environment, in which they have been cultivated which is through the use of soil and irrigation water.
+The author further states that the food crops reflect the levels of arsenic existing in the environment, in which they have been cultivated through soil and irrigation water.
 This is the point where the build-up of arsenic in rice field soil and its role in the food chain through uptake by the rice plant is seen as a key issue.

 Groundwater Irrigation - (Bakhat et al., 2019)

-Region/country | Agricultural soil (mg arsenic/kg) | Groundwater (µg arsenic/L) |
+Region/Country | Agricultural soil (mg arsenic/kg) | Groundwater (µg arsenic/L) |

 Bangladesh | 3.1-42.5 | >50 |